Bell Nonlocality in Classical Systems Coexisting with other System Types

+Another implication of Bell nonlocality is that, even if we replace our toy theory with a more fundamental description of nature, this description cannot, under reasonable assumptions, assign individual ontic states to classical systems.
+Two different arguments leading to this conclusion are provided in Supplemental Material~\cite{supp}.
+In both cases, the conclusion is that classical systems in our toy theory cannot be reduced to independent and uncorrelated degrees of freedom of the underlying reality.

-\paragraph{Conclusions.} In this work we have shown that the popular view that classical systems are in a well-defined pure state at the ontological level is not implied by the classical formalism, and in general cannot be taken for granted.
-As a counterexample, we introduced a toy theory in which every classical system can be entangled with a dual, anti-classical system.
-The entanglement between classical and anti-classical systems implies that, in general, one cannot assign a well-defined pure state to classical systems alone at the fundamental level.
+\paragraph{Conclusions.} In this Letter, we have shown that the realistic interpretation of classical theory can, in principle, be falsified when classical systems coexist with other types of physical systems.
+We built a toy theory in which every classical system can be entangled with a dual, anticlassical system.
+The entanglement between classical and anticlassical systems gives rise to activation of Bell nonlocality and implies that, in general, the outcomes of measurements on classical systems cannot be interpreted as revealing the values of some preexisting properties of the measured systems.